 - Engineering Diploma awarded by Other Country

-- Diploma in Engineering accredited by professional body who are signatory of Dublin Accord (DA) are accepted.
+- Diploma in Engineering accredited by professional body who are signatory of Dublin Accord (DA) is accepted.

 - Flowing from the Washington Accord, a similar Agreement was developed for Engineering Technician called the Dublin Accord (DA).